“Can’t you try to have sex even if you’re not in the mood?”

 - Attachment is associated primarily with vasopressin and oxytocin to motivate individuals to engage in positive social behaviors

 Fischer explains that over time, attachment becomes more and more powerful, with less emphasis on the other stages which can, and often does, lead to less sex.
+It can also contribute to loneliness after the “honeymoon period” ends.

 Along those same lines, Dr. Susan Whitbourne, a professor of psychology at the University of Massachusetts at Amherst, explains in an article about passion in a long-term relationship: “If we spent our days in the throes of all-consuming love fires, we’d never get anything accomplished.”